Ringoarena/java-ee-examination/README.md

 - Admin can add new products

 Features completed
+- After checkout user gets sent to a confirmation page showing the order
 - Cart shows total price
 - User can register
 - User can login